Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Methods

 We investigate the effectiveness of the barricade at preventing particles from entering the trapping core for different barrier heights.
 Due to the anisotropy of the barricade potential, we model the loading dynamics using 3D semi-classical Monte-Carlo trajectory simulations.
 An ensemble of particles with mass $m$ are initialized with velocities drawn from a Maxwell-Boltzmann distribution at temperature $T_0$, with number density $n_{\rm 0}$.
-We vary the barrier height by changing the powers of the two beams for a chosen $w_{\rm rep}$, and calculate the full three-dimensional potential experienced by the particle consisting of a single tweezer summed with an external reservoir potential (e.g., magneto-optical trap (MOT) or optical dipole trap (ODT)), $U_{\rm tot}(\vec{r}) = U_{\rm b}(\vec{r})+U_{\rm res}(\vec{r})$.
+We vary the barrier height by changing the powers of the two beams for a chosen $w_{\rm rep}$, and calculate the full three-dimensional potential experienced by the particle consisting of a single tweezer summed with an external reservoir potential\footnote{The reservoir is a large harmonic potential, with trap frequency three orders of magnitude smaller than the tweezer, which maintains particle density during the simulations.}.
 The trajectories of the particles are evolved according to $m\ddot{\vec{r}} = - \nabla U_{\rm tot}(\vec{r})$.
-From these simulations we extract a flux for particles entering the trapping core, defined by $R_{\rm core}$.
+From the simulations we extract a flux for particles entering the trapping core, defined by $R_{\rm core}$.
 We present two example cases in the next section which demonstrate that a suppression in flux by several orders of magnitude can be achieved in the presence of the barricade potential.